St. John’s College of Liberal Arts and Sciences Faculty Positions

 Responsibilities

-The position entails teaching four First Year Writing courses per semester, in addition to a rigorous schedule of individual conferences with students.
+The position entails teaching four First Year Seminar courses per semester in person including the designated high-impact practices described above.
 An active research agenda is suggested but not required.

 Qualifications

-The successful candidate will have completed at minimum an MFA or an MA in a related field by the time of appointment with extensive experience teaching English composition.
+The successful candidate will have completed at minimum an MA in a range of fields related to the study of New York City by the time of appointment and have significant experience teaching introductory (survey) courses.
 All candidates should demonstrate teaching excellence and show a commitment to early college students.
-Preferred qualifications include a record of publication related to pedagogy, composition, and/or rhetoric; and evidence of ongoing research production.
+Preferred qualifications include a record of publication related to pedagogy or the field of expertise and evidence of ongoing research production.
+We are especially interested in candidates whose pedagogies and research embrace inclusive teaching practices and promote student engagement and belonging in the classroom.

 Application Process

-All applications should be submitted online.
-Submit letter of inquiry, CV, and a diversity statement (approximately 250 words) online by May 12, 2023, via the apply button below.
-The diversity statement should detail your experience with and commitment to advancing diversity, equity and inclusion in your teaching and research.
+To Apply online: Submit a letter of inquiry, CV, and a separate diversity statement (approximately 250 words) online by February 23, 2024, via the apply button below.
+The diversity statement should detail your experience with and commitment to advancing diversity, equity, and inclusion in your teaching.
 Candidates who are selected for interviews will be required to submit a statement of teaching philosophy, a writing sample, and three letters of recommendation.

 The Institution